BumbleBee0819/OnlinePsychophysicsExperiment_AsymmetricMatching/README.md

     <p align="center"><img src="img/demo.gif"></p>
 </div>

 2. **Save data**: The default subject name is "test".
-By default, the data are saved as .json files in the folder "results/[subject name]".
-If you want to save the data to MySQL dataset, in "js/main.js", change "var dataSaveFile = 'modulus/@WriteDataJSON.php';" to "var dataSaveFile = 'modulus/@WriteDataSQL.php';".
+By default, the data are saved as .json files in the folder "results/[subject name]". <br/>If you want to save the data to MySQL dataset, in "js/main.js", change "var dataSaveFile = 'modulus/@WriteDataJSON.php';" to "var dataSaveFile = 'modulus/@WriteDataSQL.php';".